Beauvais

 Cons: costs more than public transport for a solo traveller; fewer drivers available for late-night Beauvais arrivals than at CDG or Orly

-For a family of four, splitting one fixed vehicle price often works out close to what two adults would pay alone on public transport — worth running the numbers before assuming it's the expensive choice.
+For four people, the cost of one fixed vehicle price is usually about the same as what two adults would pay if using public transport – it's worth working out the figures before deciding that it is the more expensive option.

 Taxi or Ride-Hailing (Uber, Bolt, Free Now)